BlockMen/hud_hunger/README.txt

 Hunger:
 This mod adds hunger to the game.
 You can disable this by setting "HUD_HUNGER_ENABLE = false" in "hud.conf".

-Currently only apples and bread from farmin is supported.
+Currently supported food:
+- Apples (default)
+- Bread (default)
+- Drawves (beer and such)
+- Mooretrees
+- Simple mobs

 One apple fills up the hunger bar by 1 bread, 1 bread (from farming) 2 breads in bar.